 - Any picture of video recordings of the accident, such as traffic camera footage

-A Dallas personal injury lawyer is vital in this area because they will be able to help you get the information needed for a strong case.
+A personal injury lawyer in Dallas, TX is vital in this area because they will be able to help you get the information needed for a strong case.
 Plus, they will know exactly what you need to include.

 In personal injury law, “damages” are costs and losses suffered by a victim.
 These can include injuries, property damage, loss of income, and more.
 Your personal injury claim will need to show all of your damages as the basis for how much money you need to cover your expenses.